-School Medical Register
+School Medical register

 We keep a centralised register of CYP with medical needs.
-The Headteacher / named person has responsibility for keeping the register up to date.
+The Admin Officer has responsibility for keeping the register up to date.

-Asthma
+14.0 Asthma

-School staff are aware that, although it is a relatively common condition, asthma can develop into a life threatening situation.

-We have a generic asthma plan in place in school which details how asthma attacks are managed.
-This plan is displayed in prominent locations in school.....(list)

-CYP who have asthma will not have an Individual Healthcare Plan unless their condition is severe or complicated with further medical conditions.

-The Headteacher and Governing body have chosen to keep emergency Salbutamol inhalers and spacers in school for use by CYP who have a diagnosis of asthma and whose parent/s have given us written permission for their CYP to use it.
+- School staff are aware that, although it is a relatively common condition, asthma can develop into a life threatening situation. - We have a generic asthma plan in place in school which details how asthma attacks are managed.
+This plan is displayed in prominent locations in school, in the staff room. - CYP who have asthma will not have an Individual Healthcare Plan unless their condition is severe or complicated with further medical conditions. - The Headteacher and Governing body have chosen to keep emergency Salbutamol inhalers and spacers in school for use by CYP who have a diagnosis of asthma and whose parent/s have given us written permission for their CYP to use it.
 This would be in rare circumstances where an inhaler has become lost or unusable.
-Parents are informed by standard letter if their child has used the schools emergency inhaler.

-The named person is responsible for managing the stock of the emergency school Salbutamol inhalers.

-The emergency salbutamol inhalers will be kept in the grab bag, along with a register of CYP whose parent/s has given permission for these to be used as appropriate.

-The Headteacher is responsible for ensuring the emergency inhalers and spacers are washed as necessary.
+Parents are informed by standard letter if their child has used the school's emergency inhaler. - The school administrator is responsible for managing the stock of the emergency school Salbutamol inhalers. - The emergency salbutamol inhalers will be kept in the grab bag in the administrator's office.
+Along with a register of CYP whose parent/s has given permission for these to be used as appropriate. - The administrator is responsible for ensuring the emergency inhalers and spacers are washed as necessary.

-School Defibrillator

-As part of our first aid equipment we have chosen to purchase a defibrillator.
-We have notified our local NHS ambulance service of this decision and our first aiders are trained in its use.
-The Administrator is responsible for checking the unit is kept in good condition.
-This is done on a weekly basis.
+15.0 Defibrillators

+There is a community defibrillator located outside of the Wensleydale Railway Station and school also have their own defibrillator which is kept in the medical cupboard in the staff room.
+School First Aiders are trained in the defibrillators use.

-Data Protection
+16.0 Data Protection

-We will only share information about a CYPs medical condition with those staff who have a role to play in supporting that child's needs.
+We will only share information about a CYP's medical condition with those staff who have a role to play in supporting that child's needs.
 In some cases e.g. allergic reactions it may be appropriate for the whole school to be aware of the needs.
 In other cases e.g. toileting issues, only certain staff involved need to be aware.
 We will ensure we have written parental permission to share any medical information.

-Refer to the school's obligations under the UK General Data Protection Regulation (GDPR) and set out how the school's privacy notice include the basis upon which health information for pupils is shared as this is special category information and additional safeguards apply.
-The policy must also set out how all staff who have access to the medical records will receive training regarding their duties under the Data Protection legislation and in particular the UK GDPR duties regarding special category data.
+The school has an obligation under the UK General Data Protection Regulation (GDPR) and the school's privacy notice to include the basis upon which health information for pupils is shared as this is special category information and additional safeguards apply.
+All staff who have access to the medical records will receive training regarding their duties under the Data Protection legislation and in particular the UK GDPR duties regarding special category data.